EdwinACL831/57blocks/README.md

 ### 1.1 How to run the project locally

-You must have at least `Java SDK 11` installed in your computer, along with `gradle` since this is the tasks and dependencies' manager used on this project.
+You must have at least `Java SDK 11` installed in your computer, along with `gradle 6.8.3` at least since this is the tasks and dependencies' manager used on this project. we recommend `sdkman` which is the `home brew` for linux.

 Once you meet these specifications, you are ready to start up the server locally.
 For this, there are two ways to do it:
 1. Using an IDE
 2. Through a CLI/Linux Terminal